sdss/flicamera/docs/sphinx/index.rst

 flicamera's documentation
 =========================

 This is the Sphinx documentation for the SDSS Python product flicamera.
-This documentation is for version is |flicamera_version|.
+This documentation is for version |flicamera_version|.

 Contents
 --------